 ThriveMD is One of the Nation’s Top Stem Cell Clinics for Hip Pain

 Hip replacement surgery is not the only option for hip arthritis sufferers; there are many alternatives to hip replacement surgery.
+Regenerative treatment approaches like stem cell therapy and any accompanying PRP injections mean many patients can forgo some of the risks and drawbacks associated with invasive surgery, including infection, extended hospital stays and prolonged rehabilitation.
 To find out if you or a loved one could benefit from minimally invasive stem cell therapy, please contact a member of our staff here at ThriveMD.
 Our director, Dr. Scott Brandt is a renowned physician with nearly 20 years of experience in pain management and regenerative medicine; he fully assesses all patient histories, symptoms, and relevant imaging and can recommend the best procedure for optimal results.